zetawu/Music-Graph2Vec/README.md

 This is the code for the paper "Music-Graph2Vec: An Efficient Method for Embedding Pitch Segment".
 The main focus of this code is to train pitch segment embeddings and perform genre classification based on these embeddings.

-To use our code to train pitch segment embeddings, MIDI files need to be processed into pitch segments.
-The method for processing MIDI files into pitch segments can be found in [this link](https://github.com/ChinghuaChuan/musicWord2Vec).

 The three Python scripts have the following functions:

 * `dataset_segment.py`: randomly extracts a subset from the music dataset with a specified size.